When the Moon Hits Your Eye

 When the Moon Hits Your Eye is a science fiction novel written by American author John Scalzi.
-It was published in hardcover and ebook by Tor Books, and audiobook by Audible Studios, on March 25, 2025.
+It was published in hardcover and ebook by Tor Books, large print hardcover by Thorndike Press, and audiobook by Audible Studios, on March 25, 2025.
+It was reissued in trade paperback by Tor Books on February 10, 2026.
+The first UK editions were issued by Tor UK, in hardcover and ebook on March 27, 2025, and in trade paperback on February 25, 2026.

 Plot summary

 At the Armstrong Air & Space Museum in Ohio, the executive director, Virgil Augustine, discovers that the moon rock sample has transformed into cheese.
 He reaches out to Space Center Houston, where officials verify this unexpected change.
 The moon now seems larger and brighter than previously observed.
 Experts and scientists at the White House confirm that the moon's size, makeup, and appearance have changed, and it is now referred to as Caseus.
 This new version of the moon includes geysers and an unstable atmosphere, though its mass remains the same.
 The administration of President Brett Boone reassures the public that there is no immediate threat, but they acknowledge their lack of understanding regarding the situation.

 NASA has paused its space missions, postponing a scheduled lunar landing.
 While few perceive the new moon as a threat, many individuals are puzzled and struggle to accept what they are witnessing.
-Dayton Bailey, who penned a comedic book speculating on the moon's potential transformation into cheese, gains popularity as people search for intentions.
+Dayton Bailey, who penned a comedic book speculating on the moon's potential transformation into cheese, gains popularity as people search for explanations.
 Many individuals turn to faith for clarity, but religious institutions face challenges in interpreting the phenomenon.
 A cultural fascination with cheese emerges, boosting the sales of cheese shops.
-In Wisconsin, two competing shops protecting the between for a romantic tale between part-time employees Felix and Annette.

 With NASA ceasing its space operations, billionaire Jody Bannon looks for ways to secure the future of his aerospace venture.
 He leverages his wealth to persuade senators and representatives, advocating for them to press NASA for an expedited mission.
 As the head of PanGlobal Aerospace, Jody requires a lunar landing to secure a government contract.
 NASA consents to proceed but shifts the focus of the mission to simulations in low Earth orbit using HMS bots instead of a human crew.

 Jody takes the initiative with the moon lander, Major Tom, and launches himself toward the moon without authorization.
 NASA attempts to portray this venture as part of their original plans.
 Jody tragically dies due to a geyser erupting during his landing, and his demise is broadcast to the public, drawing widespread attention.
 A significant fragment of the moon, named Lunar One, is sent towards Earth following an explosion, and scientists alert the public that it will collide with Earth in just over two years, leading to a slow apocalypse.